acolomba/blackvuesync/README.md

 * *Portable:* Implemented as a single, self-contained Python script with zero 3rd party dependencies.
 The script can just be copied and run anywhere.
 * *Smart*: Only downloads recordings that haven't been downloaded yet.
-* *Resilient*: If the data transfer is interrupted for whatever reason, the script resumes where it left off at the next run.
+* *Resilient*: If the data transfer is interrupted for whatever reason, at the next run the script resumes where it left off.
-* *Hands-off*: Optionally maintains recordings for a limited amount of time, removing outdated ones.
+* *Hands-off*: Optionally retains recordings for a limited amount of time, removing outdated ones.
-* *Cron-friendly*: Only one process is allowed to run at any given time for a sync destination.
+* *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
 * *Safe*: Stops executing if the disk is almost full.
 * *Friendly*: Identifies a range of known error conditions and clearly communicates them.